GoldbarGames/ONScripter-EN-Steam/README.md

 A version of ONScripter-EN designed to work with the Steam API

 # Compiling on Windows
-1. Install MinGW and MSYS with g++ 4.4 and gcc 4.4 (any newer versions will not work)
+1. Install MinGW and MSYS
 2. Run "./configure --with-internal-libs"
 3. Run "make"